-Investigation Panels may also impose Interim Suspensions, for example where the allegation is so serious that someone needs protection from the possibility of that behaviour recurring, or the behaviour is such that it is felt the reputation of the sport needs protecting, or to protect the integrity of the Disciplinary Process.
-The Investigation Panel must define the activities which the person is suspended from.
+Investigation Officers may also recommend Interim Suspensions, for example where the allegation is so serious that someone needs protection from the possibility of that behaviour recurring, or the behaviour is such that it is felt the reputation of the sport needs protecting, or to protect the integrity of the Disciplinary Process.
+The Investigation Officer must define the activities which the person is suspended from.
 The Interim Suspension will usually continue through to the conclusion of the Disciplinary Process.

 Before the Hearing, the Complainant and the Respondent will have been asked to produce their evidence.
 All this will be provided to the Panel and the parties will have the opportunity to attend and give their evidence and question the other party on theirs (through the Chair not directly).
 The Panel will consider the evidence and reach their determination.
 When the Panel consider the case proven, or part of it, they will then determine an appropriate sanction.

-There may be an Appeal from the Decision of the Disciplinary Panel, if the person has attended or submitted evidence for the Disciplinary Hearing.
+A Respondent may Appeal a Decision of the Disciplinary Panel, if they attended or submitted evidence for the Disciplinary Hearing.
 The potential grounds of Appeal and the process under which leave to Appeal is sought, are set out in the Regulations.

 Who will know about the sanctions?

 What happens if the sanctions are not carried out?

 Where a Member does not comply with a sanction, they will be committing a further Disciplinary Offence and could be charged with that.
 In addition, they will be subject to an automatic suspension of their membership of England Netball.
 The relevant levels of netball administration will be informed of this.

 Anyone taking part in netball activity with a person who is subject to a suspension, may themselves be subject to a Disciplinary Charge, as this is a Disciplinary Offence.
 Involving a banned/suspended Member in a competition may also be a breach of the applicable Competition Rules, hence making the team liable to points deductions or disqualification.